CORPFIN 3501 - Portfolio Theory & Management

 Learning & Teaching ModesThe approach in this course is to first establish the theoretical foundations and then to build upon these to understand portfolio construction, implementation and management for an investor.
 This will be done through lectures, tutorials, a test, a group assignment, and a final examination.

-Week 1: Introduction/Client Objectives for a Diversified Portfolio
+Week 2 (Chapter 2): Client Objectives for a Diversified Portfolio - Endowments

-Week 3: Theory of Asset Allocation - Mean Variance Framework
+Week 3 (chapter 3): Theory of Asset Allocation - Mean Variance Framework

-Week 5: Practical Asset Allocation 2 - Scenario and Stress Testing
+Week 4 (Chapters 2 and 3): Practical Asset Allocation - Portfolio Construction and Stress Testing

 Specific Course RequirementsThis course draws upon previous knowledge from Business Finance I and Business Valuation II.
 Students must have passed both courses to be sucessful in this course.
 Additionally, students may need to review both courses if they have scored only a "Pass" in either of these two courses.

 This course is a single pass course.
 Successful completion of this course will require students to keep up to date with the assigned material.
 This means that students should have had browsed the assigned chapter and the power point presentation for that topic (Details of each topic is avilable in MyUni) prior to attending the lecture.
 Students should review the lecture recordings and get better understanding by reading the assigned chapter after the lecture to prepare for the tutorial.
 It is expected that students would have prepared the tutorial questions prior to attending their assigned tuitorial class.
 This will allow students to have a deeper understanding of the topic and have a healthy discussion in the tutorial class.
 Brief tutorial answers will also be made available in the week following the tutorial week.